ktarrant/lazarus-walkthrough/book/src/chapter-8.md

 - Sofos City is home to the fourth gym.
 She uses Fighting and Psychic types.
 This gym uses a Gauntlet style, where you have to fight all the trainers and the leader without returning to the PokeCenter.
+This Gauntlet style can actually be very useful for training up new Pokemon, since you can fight all the trainers in there and then leave and then fight them again.
 - The street vendor sells apples to evolve Applin.
 - There is an Arcade/Game Corner.
 You can play pinball to win points to buy rare items and EV items.